|Solar Thermal Electric, Solar Photovoltaics

 Prior to 2017, net-metered customers retained default ownership of RECs unless the customer elected to transfer ownership to the utility.

-Net metering systems with a complete Certificate of Public Good application filed with the PSB prior to January 1, 2017 (as long as the application was filed at a time when the electric company was accepting net metering systems, based on the state's former aggregate capacity limit) are grandfathered under the state's former net metering rules for a period of 10 years from the date of the system's commissioning.
+Net metering systems with a complete Certificate of Public Good application filed with the PUC prior to January 1, 2017 (as long as the application was filed at a time when the electric company was accepting net metering systems, based on the state's former aggregate capacity limit) are grandfathered under the state's former net metering rules for a period of 10 years from the date of the system's commissioning.
 For this 10-year period, credits may be applied to all bill charges, including non-bypassable charges.
 Following this period, customers will be credited for NEG at the blended residential rate and may not apply credits to non-bypassable charges.
 Grandfathered systems are not subject to any REC or system size/siting credit adjustors.

 Group Net Metering